adnancantfunction/Hackathon/README.md

 ---

-## 📸 Screenshots

-[Add screenshots here after deployment]

----

 ## 🚀 Deployment

-See [DEPLOYMENT.md](uae-flood-app/DEPLOYMENT.md) for detailed instructions.
+See [uae-flood-app/DEPLOYMENT.md](uae-flood-app/DEPLOYMENT.md) for detailed instructions.

 **Quick Deploy to Vercel:**
 1. Visit https://vercel.com/new